In May 1610, Caravaggio completed The Martyrdom of St Ursula. Two months later, he was dead. We investigate the story behind his last commission,...

-Now that the current pandemic is deepening social inequalities around the world, it is worth looking at how Murillo, one of the best-known Spanish Baroque painters depicted poverty and suffering in Seville more than three centuries ago.
+With social inequalities further deepening around the world, it is worth looking at how Murillo, one of the best-known Spanish Baroque painters, depicted poverty and suffering in Seville more than three centuries ago.
 Can we see in Murillo’s paintings the city’s economic decline, ravages of the Great Plague, and changes in the Catholic Church’s understanding of poverty?

-Bartolomé Esteban Murillo was born in Seville as the youngest of the fourteen children of Gaspar Esteban and María Pérez Murillo.
+Bartolomé Esteban Murillo (1617-1682) was born in Seville as the youngest of the 14 children of Gaspar Esteban and María Pérez Murillo.
 He was baptized on the 1st of January 1618 and became an orphan at an early age, after the death of his father in 1627 and of his mother in 1628.
-As many Sevillian young people of his time, he was about to embark for America at the age of fifteen.
+Like many Sevillian young people of his time, he was about to embark to America at the age of 15.
 The journey never took place, and although his works were later copied and imitated in the New World, there is no evidence that he ever visited the American territories of the Spanish empire.

 Little is known about his early years as a painter.
 He probably began his apprenticeship under the direction of Juan del Castillo around 1635.
 The dramatic contrast of lights and shadows in his early works suggests the influence of Francisco de Zurbarán, a painter often referred to as “the Spanish Caravaggio.”
 In 1645, Murillo married Beatriz de Cabrera.
 Though in this time best known for his religious works, he was also a portraitist and a painter of genre scenes.